 All they expect is a clean car that gets driven by a well-behaved driver who would love to have fun at his work behind the wheels.

 With Lyft, you can expect far more cheerful and lively drivers as the company culture is like that.

 It’s more laid-back.

-Although they govern their drivers by means of terms and conditions, the military discipline is something that Lyft believes as a company.
+Although they govern their drivers by means of terms and conditions, the military discipline is something that Lyft believes in as a company.

 4. Coverage Areas

 The difference between Lyft vs. Uber pricing is slight.

 But when it comes to coverage areas, Uber has a clear hand over Lyft, which does not have as much of an international presence as Uber.

 Spread across 60 countries, Uber clearly outshines its counterpart Lyft in terms of coverage area, as the latter has its presence in only six countries outside the United States of America.